socallinuxexpo/scaleav-monitor/README.md

 - **Python:**
   A unified solution in python replaces a multi-language, multi-technology stack, which reduces the learning curve and minimizes the codebase.
 This allows for easier maintainability in a volunteer-staffed environment.

+## Known Bugs
+- Windows are designed to regenerate when killed, forcing an external process termination
+- If a window is killed too quickly after regneration, property-not-found errors may arise due to incomplete initialization